deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 Saving and Loading Spin Systems from a File
 -------------------------------------------

-A list of spin systems in a **Simulator** object can be serialized to a file.
+A list of spin systems in a :ref:`simulator_api` object can be serialized to a file.
 Here we create a simulator with three distinct :math:`^{29}\text{Si}` spin systems and serialize these spin systems to a file by calling :meth:`~mrsimulator.Simulator.export_spin_systems`.